mr7brown/mr7brown/README.md

 🔭 I’m currently working on ...
 Developing technical specifications and documentation portals for HBO Max and WarnerMedia's Media Supply Chain.<br>
 🌱 I’m currently learning ...
 Javascript frameworks and Go!<br>
 🤝 I’m looking to collaborate on ...
 Distributed systems and open source tech.<br>
 💬 Ask me about ...
-All things writing or how to create your own static site (Jekyll orr Gatsby).
+All things writing or how to create your own static site (Jekyll or Gatsby).

  <hr>